Devon - Church Records

-Meanwhile, it is possible to purchase microfiche copies of PRs from the Devon Heritage Centre for private study and research - see their page Copying of Parish Registers and Bishop's Transcripts, which provides full details of their microfiche copying service and the rules regarding publication.
+It is possible to purchase microfiche copies of PRs from the Devon Heritage Centre for private study and research - see their page Services We Provide, which provides full details of their microfiche copying service and the rules regarding publication.

 The Devon Record Office also has an extensive collection of Bishops' Transcripts of the parish registers, and of Marriage Licences.
 Calendars and indexes to the Marriage Licences are in the library of the Devon & Cornwall Record Society, which is located in the Westcountry Studies Library.